Checkout opportunities to get involved!

 Chlo'e I. Edwards, MPP, SEL*F

-A nationally recognized advocate, award-winning leader, and healing-centered engagement practitioner, Chlo’e brings over a decade of experience advancing equity through public policy, movement building, and trauma-informed care.
-Her work centers the needs, leadership, and creativity of historically marginalized communities—especially Black youth and youth of color.
+A nationally recognized advocate and award-winning leader, Chlo’e brings over a decade of trailblazing experience advancing equity through policy, trauma-informed care, and bold storytelling.
+She centers Black youth and youth of color, transforming their creativity into powerful civic action.

-In community, Chlo’e founded Virginia’s first Racial Truth & Reconciliation Week—recognized by Governor Ralph Northam—which led to the Racial Truth & Reconciliation Virginia Campaign and positioned Virginia as the first Southern state to declare racism a public health crisis.
+She’s the visionary behind Virginia’s first-ever Racial Truth & Reconciliation Week, a landmark recognized by Governor Ralph Northam, and sparked the statewide campaign that made Virginia the first Southern state to declare racism a public health crisis.

 🏆 Richmond History Maker – The Valentine